runners4tme/hapibook/chapter-6.md

   }
 ```

 Let's also validate the logging in of our users.
+We also need to set auth as false since we don't want to apply our auth strategy to this route.

 ```js
 options: {